Sky challenged over pay-TV movie dominance

 The regulator said it was inviting responses to possible remedies that would be intended to enable more firms to secure pay-TV rights from the major six Hollywood studios.

-Possible changes include restricting the number of studios from which Sky could license first rights, restricting the nature of those rights, or forcing Sky to offer rival movie channels to its subscribers.
+Possible changes include restricting the number of studios from which Sky could licence first rights, restricting the nature of those rights, or forcing Sky to offer rival movie channels to its subscribers.

 BSkyB said in a separate statement: "BSkyB continues to believe that no regulatory intervention is required and that consumers benefit from high levels of choice, value and innovation across a wide range of providers."